14 Zig interoperability with C

 Therefore, we do not need to manually create an instance of the C struct hb_buffer_t here, and manually assign valid values to each field in this C struct.
 Because the constructor function hb_buffer_create() is doing this heavy job for us.

-Since this buf object (and also the new_user object) is an instance of a C struct, this object is, in itself, a C compatible value.
-It is a C object defined in our Zig code.
-As consequence, you can freely pass this object as input to any C function that expects to receive this type of C struct as input.
-You do not need to use any special syntax, or, to convert this object in any special manner to use it in C code.
+Since this buf object, and also, the new_user object from previous examples, are instances of C structs, these objects are by themselves C compatible values.
+They are C objects defined in our Zig code.
+As consequence, you can freely pass these objects as input to any C function that expects to receive this type of C struct as input.
+You do not need to use any special syntax, or, to convert them in any special manner to use them in C code.
 This is how we create and use C objects in our Zig code.

 14.5 Passing C structs across Zig functions